 GeneCards Summary for PRKAR1A Gene

 PRKAR1A (Protein Kinase CAMP-Dependent Type I Regulatory Subunit Alpha) is a Protein Coding gene.
-Diseases associated with PRKAR1A include Myxoma, Intracardiac and Acrodysostosis 1, With Or Without Hormone Resistance.
-Among its related pathways are CCR5 Pathway in Macrophages and Aquaporin-mediated transport.
-GO annotations related to this gene include ubiquitin protein ligase binding and protein kinase A catalytic subunit binding.
+Diseases associated with PRKAR1A include Myxoma, Intracardiac and Acrodysostosis 1 With Or Without Hormone Resistance.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and DAG and IP3 signaling.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and protein kinase A catalytic subunit binding.
 An important paralog of this gene is PRKAR1B.